 - Edit your Google documents online using Google’s productivity software.

-- Upload files of various sizes.
-See the Google Docs, Sheets, and Slides size limits page for more information.
+- Upload files of various sizes and types.
+See the Files you can store in Google Drive page for more information.

 All USC faculty, staff, and students.